carlosedp/carlosedp.github.com/_posts/2011-12-01-My-reasons-why-Apple-is-unlikely-to-launch-a-TV-Set.md

 ---
 layout: post
-title: My reasons why Apple is unlikely to launch a TV Set.
+title: My reasons why it's unlikely to Apple launch a TV Set.
 ---

 Everyone is talking about Apple launching a TV set.
 I think it's highly unlikely and here are my reasons: